 Hydrogen Peroxide Precautions in the Laundry

-You're also wasting your money if you use both hydrogen peroxide and chlorine bleach in the same wash load.
-Combining the two will not double the whiteness of dingy laundry.
-The sodium hypochlorite of the chlorine bleach is a much stronger oxidant and immediately breaks down the hydrogen peroxide into just plain water.
-Opt for one or the other in each load.Continue to 2 of 6 below.
+You're also wasting money if you use hydrogen peroxide and chlorine bleach in the same wash load.
+Combining the two won't double the whiteness of dingy laundry.
+The sodium hypochlorite of the chlorine bleach is a much more potent oxidant and will immediately break down the hydrogen peroxide into just plain water.
+So opt for one or the other in each load.

-Whiten Whites with Hydrogen Peroxide
+Whiten Dingy Whites

 White clothes become dull and yellowed over time due to exposure to body soil, dye transfer from other fabrics, and residue from excess laundry detergent and fabric softener that gets trapped in the fabric fibers.